 I took a nice vacation from this blog.
 Frankly I’m not sorry.
 Old me would be feeling guilty about it but it’s all good and I’m going to tell you why:

 After reading A Tale For the Time Being by Ruth Ozeki, I started reading the famous 1984 by George Orwell.
 Although I set a goal to finish it in a months time, I was far from achieving it for various reasons thus plunging me into a writers block.

 Moreover, I had registered for two courses that had an overwhelming amount of reading material.
 In the end, I was too exhausted to continue 1984 or engage in other leisure readings.
 The best part is that I learned a lot from those courses so I have no regrets.

 I value quality over quantity.
 So there was no point of me forcing myself to create content I wouldn’t be satisfied with.
 Plus since I wasn’t reading anything I couldn’t really write about anything…

 An important encounter!

 So, one night I was walking home and I noticed there’s a tall, slender woman walking her dog, trying to dodge the sprinklers, up ahead and I managed to strike a conversation with her.
-She was friendly to me and the conversation soon lead to her telling me that her work revolved helping people with blogging software (more or less).
+She was friendly and the conversation soon lead to her telling me that her work revolved helping people with blogging software (more or less).
 So when I told her about my blog she was actually happy and encouraged me to keep going.
 Perfect timing… since I was actually considering quitting.